 As 1960s comes to a close and Neil Armstrong takes “one small step” onto the moon, NASA unceremoniously releases hundreds of the brilliant aerospace engineers.
 75 miles north of Cape Canaveral, an intense competition between automobile giants is playing out that will make the space-race look like mere child’s play.

 The 1969 Daytona 500 is promoted as the “Super Speedway Showdown” between Chrysler, (who had not won since 1966), and its archrival Ford, the incumbent champions.
 Charlie Glotzbach is Chrysler’s best hope.
-He has the lead on the final lap, but Ford’s LeeRoy Yarborough narrowly beats him to the checkered flag by half a car length.
+He had the lead on the final lap, but Ford’s LeeRoy Yarborough narrowly beat him to the checkered flag by half a car length.

 Losing The Great American Race three consecutive years is catastrophic.
 Alarms sound at Chrysler’s Headquarters in Detroit.
 Embarrassed executives convene clandestine meetings and deliver an ultimatum to the company’s racing division– “Win next season or we terminate the program!”
 The racing division hatches an insane game plan.
 They will fast track their top-secret “Daytona Project.”